aspose-words/Aspose.Words-Documentation/net/developer-guide/mail-merge-and-reporting/_index.md

 {{% /alert %}}

-## Result of a Mail Merge Operation {#merged-documents-of-a-mail-merge-operation}
+## Merged Documents of a Mail Merge Operation {#merged-documents-of-a-mail-merge-operation}

 A merged document is the result of the mail merge operation when you merge the template with the data source.
 All merge fields within the merged document are replaced with actual data from your data source.

-The following image demonstrates an example of the merge template with merged fields before performing the mail merge operation.
+The following image shows an example of the merge template with merged fields before performing the mail merge operation.

 ![mail-merge-and-reporting-fields-aspose-words-net](mail-merge-and-reporting_1.jpg)

-The following image demonstrates an example of the output merged document as a result of performing the mail merge operation.
+The following image shows an example of the output merged document as a result of performing the mail merge operation.

 ![mail-merge-and-reporting-result-aspose-words-net](mail-merge-and-reporting_2.jpg)